w1thoutmates/Fieldborn/README.md

 # Fieldborn
- A turn-based rogue-like puzzle where you fight enemies by building lines with block-shaped pieces on a tactical grid.
+ A turn-based rogue-like casual puzzle where you fight enemies by building lines with block-shaped pieces on a tactical grid.

  and you can try prototype of it: